 Loyalty is encouraging, embracing, and allowing customers to love the brand.
 Having a loyalty program in itself provides more touchpoints and a greater amount of first-party data to collect and then leverage.
 For instance, if a customer is in a mid-level tier of your loyalty program, you know they are a loyal, returning customer.
 Also, if a customer is at risk of churning, you can look up their coupon history to know whether a low-value coupon will be enough to reactivate them.

 This rich layer of loyalty data can be infused with your marketing activities in a number of ways.
-Cost-effective churn prediction is just the beginning, as first-party loyalty data also unlocks new possibilities for personalized emails and provides a great way to improve your customer service, as it’s one of the most important features outside of the actual product.
+Cost-effective churn prediction is just the beginning, as first-party loyalty data also unlocks new possibilities for personalized emails and provides a great way to improve your customer service (where customer service software can help you as well, like HelpCrunch), as it’s one of the most important features outside of the actual product.

 - Surprise & delight birthday emails, where the reward is determined by the customer’s tier or overall purchase volume